NetherGamesMC/support/docs/jobs.md

 **C# Developer —** Got experience in developing C# applications?
 Put your skills to the test on a launcher and DLL injector—sufficient C# experience is required.

-Frontend Developer—The role is for applicants interested in engineering web interfaces.
+**Frontend Developer —** The role is for applicants interested in engineering web interfaces.
 Prior experience is necessary.

 [Click here to apply](https://ngmc.co/request)